-If USB3 is required in one or more control panels, it may be cabled from the Internal USB3 connector on the HPM described in section 8.3.
+If USB3 is required in one or more control panels, it may be cabled from the Internal USB3 connector on the HPM described in section 8.4.

 Signal Name Description Spec Notes 12V_CP GND Control Panel Power S5 available power distribution 12V +/-8%, Up to 200mA before 12V_PRIMARY is sourced by +12V.
 Up to 1.4A after 12V_PRIMARY is sourced by +12V.
-12V_CP is derived from raw CRPS +12VStby but switched to +12V when it's available.
+12V_CP shall be derived from raw CRPS +12VStby but switched to +12V when it's available.
 It could also be shared with other subsystems.
 Overcurrent protection for 12V_CP is recommended to prevent shorts from being passed to

-Table 10: F Primary HPM Control Panel Pin Definition
+Table 14: Primary HPM Control Panel Pin Definition

 +12VStby and management subsystems.
-[SMB/I3C]BM C_SDA/SCL From DC-SCM BMC 3.3V Aux powered.Available from S5.See section 8.10.2 forSMBus and I3C electrical requirements.
-Used for Temp sensor, and/or other SMBus devices PCP_SB[4:1] From HPM FPGA for GPIO expansion on Control Panel Use the same HPM topology, termination values as PICPWRn_SB[4:1] See section 8.10.1 for electrical requirements See Figure 6 for topology Sideband GPIOs for status, control, inventory, and/or other control panel functions; Must be connected to HPM FPGA with prescribed terminations for "Plug-N- Code" specific usages.
-The Plug-N-Code connectivity also enables the PESTI interface described the M-PESTI specification.
-To maximize commonality between peripherals it is recommended to use PCP_SB1 for PRES_N or PESTI signals and use PCP_SB4 as active high power enable or for PWR_ALLOW signals.
+[SMB/I3C]BM C_SDA/SCL From DC-SCM BMC 3.3V Aux powered.
+Available from S5.
+See section 8.11.2 for SMBus and I3C electrical requirements.
+Used for Temp sensor, and/or other SMBus devices PCP_SB[4:1] From HPM FPGA for GPIO expansion on Control Panel Use the same HPM topology, termination, and values as PICPWRn_SB[4:1] See section 8.11.1 for electrical requirements See Figure 6 for topology Sideband GPIOs for status, control, inventory, and/or other control panel functions shall be connected to HPM FPGA with prescribed terminations for "Plug-N-Code" specific usages.
+The Plug-N-Code connectivity also enables the PESTI interface described in the M-PESTI specification.
+To maximize commonality between peripherals, it is recommended to use PCP_SB1 for PRES_N or PESTI functionality and use PCP_SB2 as active high PWREN (power enable) functionality.
 USB_PCP_DP/ DN One USB 2.0 combo (SCMOTG/HPM HOST) connection from DC-SCM (pins OB11, OB12).
-See section 8.10.4 for electrical requirements Refer to Figure 22 for Host USB high level DC-SCM to HPM USB connectivity.
+See section 8.11.4 for electrical requirements Refer to Figure 25 for Host USB high level DC-SCM to HPM USB connectivity.
 Potential use cases: boot key, service port, keyboard, or mouse.
 Expect a USB Hub on control panel for richer features.
-Video or USB3.0 would be fly over from enabled HPM SPI SPI bus from DS-SCM ≥33 MHz See section 8.10.1 for electrical requirements 3.3V_VAUX signaling (in S5) Higher speed bus for devices such as SPI flash HPM is the SPI controller source where: MOSI is an output from HPM.
+Video or USB3.0 would be fly over from enabled HPM SPI SPI bus from DS-SCM ≥33 MHz See section 8.11.1 for electrical requirements 3.3V_VAUX signaling (in S5) Higher speed bus for devices such as SPI flash HPM shall be the SPI controller source where: MOSI is an output from HPM.
 MISO is an input to HPM.

-8.4.1.
+8.5.1.
 Primary HPM to Control Panel connector

-2x10 Vertical Header Manufacturer: Molex Part number: 2083912003
+2x10 Vertical Header Notes: